milutinke/Discord-Archive-Bot/README.md

 - A command for archiving the old messages which have been sent before the bot was added
 - Update the messages when they are edited
 - Detect message pin/unpin
+- Update the message if it is edited
 - Archive user list
 - Server wipe command (If you want to start with the clean server and populate it from the archive)
 - Populate command (Sends all archived messages on the server)